 The term Head of Department applies to appointed postholders who have responsibility for an academic department.
-The Head of Psychology is responsible to the Deputy Head Academic.

 The primary role of the Head of an Academic Department is to provide strong academic leadership and management of the department.
 All Heads of Department are expected to perform the duties of a teacher in addition to managing their department.